davidiles/Arctic-PRISM-Spatial-Model/README.md

 ## Simulation

-The first step of this analysis is to conduct
+The first step of this analysis is to conduct simulations to confirm the Bayesian model (and if possible, the design-based analysis) produces unbiased estimates with appropriate credible interval coverage (i.e., the true population total should be within the 90% credible interval for 90% of simulations).

+The approach entails several steps:
+1) Download eBird species distribution rasters to use as "truth" in simulations.
+These are just used as examples of how species *might be* distributed, and we want to confirm that if the species is distributed in *any* manner, the model can accurately estimate the spatial pattern of abundance as well as the total abundance (i.e., the sum of all pixels)
-- Use eBird species distribution rasters as "truth" and sample from those rasters at existing PRISM survey locations.
+2) Sample from the "true" rasters at existing PRISM survey locations.
+These represent the observed data.
+Also include some degree of observation error.

-- Analyze simulated data using Bayesian model.
+3) Analyze simulated data using Bayesian model and design-based approach.
+Evaluate bias in estimates and credible interval coverage.
+Repeat this for many species.

 - Script "PRISM_1_Simulation.R" conducts simulations, confirms that confidence intervals are appropriate (95% credible intervals contain the true population total for 95% of species).
 Bias is minimal.